 Here is What You Need to Be Aware of When Buying an Existing Online Business

 - Online businesses go far beyond building a website.
-It is not an: “if I build it, they will come” business.
+It is not an “if I build it, they will come” business.
 Sure, you can have clients worldwide, but they have to find you before they can buy your goods and services.
 You need to figure out how to get people to the website.
-In other words, you must properly market the business to get people to visit your website.
+In other words, you must properly market the business to attract visitors to your website.

 - Niche products work great online.

-- You will need to do extensive research to learn about the competition, the industry, products, competition, etc. It is not as easy as finding out about a local bricks-and-mortar businesses.
+- You will need to conduct extensive research to understand the competition, the industry, products, etc. It is not as easy as finding out about a local brick-and-mortar business.
 Remember, your competition can be viral.

-- You need a bullet-proof non-compete clause with the seller since it is so easy for them to open a competing business in another name, country, etc. That is why you MUST have a large balance of sale as part of the deal.
+- You need a bulletproof non-compete clause with the seller, since it is so easy for them to open a competing business under another name, in another country, etc. That is why you MUST have a large sales balance as part of the deal.

-- Make sure that any products or services being sold, if not proprietary, are going to be available to you from the various suppliers.
+- Make sure that any products or services you sell, if not proprietary, are available to you from the various suppliers.

 - If the business relies on email marketing campaigns, investigate how they get their lists and prospects.
 No matter how great email marketing is, spam is out of control.
 It will eventually become highly regulated with massive penalties for offenders.

 - Verify any potential liabilities, guarantees, etc., that may have been offered in the past.
 Get copies of old site versions from the owner.
-Some sites began by offering 1-2-or 5- year guarantees on their product.
+Some sites began by offering 1-2-or 5- to 5-year guarantees on their product.
 These claims can come back to haunt you.
-You will either need the seller to indemnify you from any future claims, or you need to have a mechanism to offset any claims against the balance of sale.
+You will either need the seller to indemnify you from any future claims or you will need to have a mechanism to offset any claims against the balance of the sale.

-- Get detailed listings of all individuals who have access to the site’s backend or passwords for accounts.
+- Get detailed listings of all individuals who have access to the site’s backend or to account passwords.
 In fact, make certain that you change all passwords once you take over.

 - If the seller developed the site, bring in a tech-savvy individual to review the actual programming.
-Quite often the site evolved through the seller’s design and he/she may have kept adding little bits of programming to it.
+Quite often, the site evolved through the seller’s design, and they may have kept adding small bits of code to it.
 While it may make sense to them, it may very well make no sense to someone else and can never be figured out.

 - Get copies and ownership rights to all source code for the site.

 - Investigate the credit card processing.
-You might have to put up significant personal guarantees with the merchant bank to process credit cards.
+You might have to provide significant personal guarantees to the merchant bank to process credit cards.
 In fact, you may want to check this out in the very early stages of your investigation.

 You can locate online businesses for sale at various online businesses-for-sale databases.
 Note that while there are numerous online businesses for sale on eBay, many are scams.